Discord in Concordance Cosmology and Anomalously Massive Early Galaxies: Conclusions

 \section{Conclusions}

+We have made an updated assessment of the concordance diagram that gave rise to \LCDM\ \cite{OS}.
+Using modern data, we find $\Ho = 73.24 \pm 0.38\;\Hunits$ and $\OM = 0.237 \pm 0.015$.
+These values are essentially unchanged from twenty years ago, and are in good agreement with the WMAP3 cosmology.
+They are not consistent with the Planck cosmology: the tension is present in the mass density as well as the Hubble constant.

-Cosmological parameters obtained from fits to the acoustic power spectrum of the cosmic microwave background have gradually moved away from the concordance region specified by independent constraints, moving steadily along the trench of constant $\OM h^3$ to lower \Ho\ and higher \OM.
-This migration has resulted in the current tension with the locally measured value of the Hubble constant.
-We point out that this migration correlates with the inclusion of higher multipoles in the fits, for which the effects of gravitational lensing are important.
+Cosmological parameters obtained from fits to the acoustic power spectrum of the cosmic microwave background have gradually moved away from the concordance region specified by independent constraints, moving steadily along the trench of constant $\OM h^3$ to lower \Ho\ and higher \OM\ leading to the current tension with the locally measured value of the Hubble constant.
+This migration correlates with the inclusion of higher multipoles in the fits, for which the effects of gravitational lensing are important.
 The appearance of anomalously massive galaxies in the early universe as indicated by JWST (and other) observations suggests that the impact of gravitational lensing on the CMB may be underestimated.
 It is conceivable that this is a contributing factor to the temporal migration of the best-fit cosmological parameters and the resulting Hubble tension.
 If so, it may be the CMB value of \Ho\ that is systematically in error rather than local determinations.

-Massive galaxies at high redshift is anomalous in \LCDM\ and would require new physics to explain.
-We have refrained from speculating on what such new physics might be \cite{S1998,CJP}.
-In addition to specifying a particular hypothesis for the new physics, it would further be necessary to incorporate it into a Boltzmann code in order to calculate the lensing effect on the surface of last scattering.
+Massive galaxies at high redshift are anomalous in \LCDM\ and would require new physics to explain.
+We have refrained from speculating on what such new physics might be, but note that it was predicted in advance by MOND \cite{S1998,CJP}.
+In addition to specifying a particular hypothesis for the new physics, it would further be necessary to incorporate the predicted growth rate into a Boltzmann code in order to calculate the lensing effect on the surface of last scattering.
 Such a calculation is beyond the scope of this work.

-\funding{This research has been supported in part by NSF grant PHY-1911909 and \\ NASA grant~80NSSC19K0570.}